 X.1033, Guidelines on security of the individual information service provided by the operators, provides guidelines on the security of the individual information service provided by the telecommunication operators.
 The scope covers the classification of individual information service, the security requirements, the mechanisms, and the coordination.

 X.1037, Technical security guideline on deploying IPv6, provides a set of technical security guidelines for telecommunication organizations to deploy and operate IPv6 networks and services.
 The content of this Recommendation focuses on how to securely deploy network facilities for telecommunication organizations and how to ensure security operations for the IPv6 environment.

+X.1038, Security requirements and reference architecture for software-defined networking, supports security protection and provides security requirements and a reference architecture for software-defined networking (SDN).
+This Recommendation identifies new security threats as well as traditional network security threats to SDN, defines security requirements, provides possible security countermeasures against new security threats, and designs a security reference architecture for SDN.

+X.1039, Technical security measures for implementation of ITU-T X.805 security dimensions, is aimed at providing a set of security measures to implement the high-level dimensions.
+It also provides technical implementation guidance for security measures that can be used to improve organizations’ security response capabilities.
+A set of security measures described in this Recommendation could assist organizations in managing information security risks and implementing technical dimensions.
+The audience of this Recommendation includes, but is not limited to, those individuals responsible for implementing an organization's information security dimensions.

 X.Suppl.23, ITU-T X.1037 – Supplement on Security management guideline for the implementation of an IPv6 environment in telecommunications organizations, provides security management guidelines for the implementation of IPv6 environment in telecommunication organizations in order to ensure the protection of information in the networks and protection of the supporting network infrastructure when transitioning from IPv4 to IPv6 and implementing an IPv6 environment.